Transform teamwork with Confluence. See why Confluence is the content collaboration hub for all teams.

 5. Write it down

 Take that goal you worked so hard on, write it down, and then put it somewhere you look at every day.
 Tape it to your computer monitor or your bathroom mirror.
-Add it to your calendar or smart assistant on your phone.
-Or, tell your team and ask them to help you stay on the program by checking in with you regularly.
+Add it to your calendar or your phone's smart assistant.
+Or, tell your team and ask them to help you stay on the program by checking in regularly.

 6. Prioritize, prioritize, prioritize

 A prioritization matrix can help you with this.
-It’ll guide you in categorizing your goals based on their urgency and their impact, so you can make sure you’re starting with your most important effort.
+It’ll guide you in categorizing your goals by urgency and impact so that you can start with your most important effort.

 If only setting the goal was the goal.
 That would make things a lot easier, but you won’t get very far with that approach.

-This is where a lot of people and teams fall short.
-They assume saying the thing is the same as doing the thing.
+This is where many people and teams fall short.
+They assume that saying the thing is the same as doing the thing.
 Avoid this trap by creating an action plan.
+To make your action plan effective, focus on setting realistic goals and breaking them down into incremental steps.
+This approach ensures your objectives are practical and achievable, and helps maintain steady progress toward your goal.

 1. Take one step at a time

 Here’s the plan: break that big rock into more manageable, pebble-sized pieces.
+Dividing objectives into manageable steps is crucial—it makes the process more practical and helps you track progress more effectively.
 For example, if you’re launching your company’s open enrollment period for the upcoming year, you could break that project down like so:

-- Determine what benefits changed since last year
+• Determine what benefits have changed since last year

-- Announce changes at company all hands meeting
+• Announce changes at the company's all-hands meeting

-Breaking a behemoth goal into mini ones makes getting started way easier and less intimidating.
-It also keeps you motivated by serving up little victories along the way.
+Breaking a behemoth goal into mini goals makes large objectives more attainable and easier to track.
+Mini goals help you get started without feeling overwhelmed, and they maintain your motivation by providing incremental progress and small wins along the way.
 It all ties back to the Progress Principle, which states that small wins can really light a fire under you to keep moving forward.

 2. Sort out your resources

 Outline what you need right now, so you can start planning and lining up resources.
-That will hopefully keep you from running into any frustrating bottlenecks when you’re in the process of working toward your goal.
+That will keep you from running into any frustrating bottlenecks as you work toward your goal.

 3. Set a timeline

 Your final step in goal setting is placing those milestones in an order that makes sense.
-That can be based on things like importance or the amount of time each needs, or there’s already a set sequence that your leadership has asked you to follow.
+That can be based on factors like importance or the amount of time each requires, or there may already be a set sequence that your leadership has asked you to follow.

 Once you move those pieces around, you’ve built a roadmap that you can follow to the end.
 Bust out your happy dance, and then get to work!